Main Building level 3 and Warehouse level 1

 You can either create additional trade routes or edit the existing trade route.

-For existing trade routes, you can pause the schedule if you need to give the merchants a break on those routes.
+For existing trade routes, you can pause the schedule if you need to give the merchants a break from those routes.

-You can edit the amount of resources and much more by clicking on the edit button, or you can delete the trade route using the trash bin button.
+You can edit the number of resources and much more by clicking on the edit button, or you can delete the trade route using the trash bin button.

 Overview of merchant movements

 What is the "Merchants" tab for in the Marketplace?

 Here you can see all the movements of your merchants and gain an overview of what's happening.

 You can see where your merchants are going, what they're carrying, and how long it will take until they reach their destination.
 The same information is displayed for merchants from other players that are sent to you and for your returning merchants.
 The returning merchants also show you what you sent.